atombender/backbone-jquery-collectionview/README.md

 Collection view for Backbone and JQuery
 =======================================

-`Backbone.JQuery.CollectionView` is a generic, reusable view implementation which provides automatic creation of item views, as well as rudimentary reordering using mouse dragging, similar to JQuery's `Sortable`.
+This library provides a generic, reusable view which provides:

+* Automatic management of item views
+* Reordering using mouse dragging

 Currently only vertical dragging is supported.
+Future plans include horizontal and hierarchical dragging and HTML5 drag/drop.

 Usage
 -----

 There are some examples in the `examples` directory.
 Basically:

-* Subclass the collection view and override the `createSubview()` method to return a view that corresponds to each model in the collection.
+* Subclass `Backbone.JQuery.CollectionView` and override the `createSubview()` method to return a view that corresponds to each model in the collection.
 * Instantiate the collection view with a hash of options.
 * Call `render()` on the view.